 But if this is so, then we must state it openly.
-If Bolshen contains anti-revolutionary features, if we have to change equipment before a decisive battle, then what right have we teach uncorrected Bolshevism to our proletariat and to the letariats of all countries?
-Why do we not say anywhere, not one single text book read by the proletariat of our country of of the whole world.
-Comrades, we teach you Bolshevism, too not forget that Bolshevism contains anti-revolutionary tures, and as soon as the fight begins, then you will not be ie to manage with the equipment of Bolshevism, but will have replace it by another, the equipment of Trotzkyism.
+If Bolshoism contains anti-revolutionary features, if we have to change our equipment before a decisive battle, then what right have we to teach uncorrected Bolshevism to our proletariat and to the proletariats of all countries?
+Why do we not say anywhere, not n one single text book read by the proletariat of our country and of the whole world: Comrades, we teach you Bolshevism. but do not forget that Bolshevism contains anti-revolutionary features, and as soon as the fight begins, then you will not be able to manage with the equipment of Bolshevism, but will have o replace it by another, the equipment of Trotzkyism.

-We must either teach Bolshevism, Leninism, as it is,

-hout correction, as the real theory of proletarian revolution. if there is anyone who believes that this theory is not the theory of proletarian revolution, but that it has to be supplented by Trotzkyism in order to become such, then he must e openly and straightforwardly what alterations he thinks uld be made.
-Is there really something anti-revolutionary in teachings of Bolshevism on the revolution?
-Then the works and by Lenin before the spring of 1917 must not be made scientific authority on proletarian struggle and proletarian strategy against the bourgeoisie.
-Or we must at least say: But the art of realising proletarian revolution is not to be learns from Lenin's works up to 1917, but from Trotzky's works since 1905
+We must either teach Bolshevism, Leninism, as it without correction, as the real theory of proletarian revolution. or, if there is anyone who believes that this theory is not the true theory of proletarian revolution, but that it has to be supplemented by Trotzkyism in order to become such, then he must state openly and straightforwardly what alterations he thinks should be made.
+Is there really something anti-revolutionary in the teachings of Bolshevism on the revolution?
+Then the works issued by Lenin before the spring of 1917 must not be made the scientific authority on proletarian struggle and proletarian strategy against the bourgeoisie.
+Or we must at least say: But the art of realising proletarian revolution is not to be learnt from Lenin's works up to 1917, but from Trotzky's works since 1905.

 The October revolution was either accomplished beneath the banner of uncorrected Leninism, or it was accomplished beneath the banner of Trotzkyism and its correction of Leninism.

 Here we are at a parting of the ways.

-It was to be expected that comrade Trotzky, in order to grant a certain amount of satisfaction to the Party which he has thus benefitted, should willingly admit that he has committed certain organisatory errors in the past.
-What does such an acknowledgment cost, when it serves as cloak for the unpunished assertion that Bolshevism, Leninism, contains antirevolutionary features?
+It was to be expected that comrade Trotzky, in order to It was to be expected that comrade Trotzky, in order to grant a certain amount of satisfaction to the Party which he has thus benefitted, should willingly admit that he has committed certain organisatory errors in the past.
+What does such an acknowledgment cost, when it serves as cleak for the unpunished assertion that Bolshevism, Leninism, contains anti-revolutionary features?
 Paris is worth a mass!
-If one can appropriate the rôle of intellectual and theoretical leader of Bolshevism and the October revolution, it is worth while to admit to even considerable errors in the past.
+If one can appropriate the take of intellectual and theoretical leader of Boktavism and the October revolution, it is worth while to admit to even considerable errors in the past.

-Trotzky, in his "Lessons of October" actually does make such a confession to the Party.
+Trotzky, in his "Lessons of October" actually does make a confession to the Party.
+"I have acknowledged my real such a confession to the Party.
 "I have acknowledged my real and great organisatory mistakes", he writes.
 But was the fifteen years' conflict between Lenin and the Bolsheviki on the one side, and Trotzkyism on the other, concerned with organisatory questions?
 This is nonsense, an endeavour to distract from the point.
-The conflict was directly concerned with the fundamental questions of the revolution, with the mutual relations of the different classes during the revolution with the question of or comrade Lenin's theory and this is permanent revolution the question of the role played by the peasantry in the revolution, the question of the paths leading to socialism in an agrarian country, the question of the methods and conditions for the realisation of the proletarian dictatorship in a country in which the peasant population preponderates.
+The conflict was directly concerned with the fundamental questions of the revolution, with the mutual relations of the different classes during the revolution with the question of or comrade Lenin's theory and this is permanent revolution the question of the role played by the peasantry in the revolution, the question of the paths leading to socialism in an agrarian country, the question of the methods and conditions for the realisation of the profetarian dictatorship in a country n which the peasant population preponderates.
 This is no contention on abstract formulas.
-The theory of permanent revolution is based upon a complete underestimation of the rôle played by the peasantry, it replies to one question only: it tells us how power cannot be seized or maintained under these conditions.
+The theory of permanent revolution is based upon a complete underestimation of the rôle played by the peasantry; it replies to one question only; it tells us how power cannot be seized or maintained under these conditions.